NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 Training resources for Students at Uni Leipzig who want to dive into bio-image data science with Python.
 The material developed here between April and July 2024.

-Tags: Bioimage Analysis, Deep Learning, Microscopy Image Analysis, Python
+Tags: Bioimage Analysis, Artificial Intelligence, Python

 Content type: Github Repository